JavaScript-NZ/committee-election/README.md

 The following is shamelessly copied from the NZ Ruby Process [https://github.com/nzruby/2016-committee-nominations](https://github.com/nzruby/2016-committee-nominations)

-# 2019 JavaScript NZ committee election
+# 2020 JavaScript NZ committee election

-The time has come to elect the JavaScript NZ committee members for 2019.
+The time has come to elect the JavaScript NZ committee members for 2020 (the AGM has been a bit delayed this year due to the lockdown).

-Elections will take place at the JavaScript NZ AGM on March 6 2019 [on google hangouts](https://www.youtube.com/watch?v=yN1Ogf2EIlw)
+Elections will take place at the JavaScript NZ AGM on Thursday the 29th of October 2020 at 7pm NZDT on google hangouts - a link will be supplied closer to the date.

 ## Nomination process

 Any member of JavaScript NZ can be nominated to the committee.
+If you are not currently a member [you can join](https://javascript.org.nz/join).

-To nominate, [open an issue](https://github.com/JavaScript-NZ/committee-election/issues/new) with the **name of the person you wish to nominate** (this could be yourself) and the **position you wish to nominate them for**.
+To nominate, [open an issue](https://github.com/JavaScript-NZ/committee-election/issues/new) with the **name of the person you wish to nominate** (this **can** be yourself) and the **position you wish to nominate them/yourself for**.

 Every nomination needs a second from another member of JavaScript NZ.
+If you aren't sure who can second your nomination, ask in [the Slack channel](https://app.slack.com/client/T09HZENRK/C09HZBW14) (you can join the Slack community [here](https://javascript.org.nz/slack)).
 To second a nomination, comment on the issue where they were nominated.

-###
+All the positions are open for election at the AGM, even if they are currently held.

 ## Positions available